Real Estate Dictionary

 Partial Release Clause

-Provision in a land contract, deed of trust or mortgage for a conveyance of a portion of the property to buyer upon satisfaction of specified conditions.
+Provision in a land contract or mortgage for a conveyance of a portion of the property to buyer upon satisfaction of specified conditions.

 Participating Per Cent